colinmollenhour/Cm_Diehard/README.md

-# Cm_Diehard: Full-Page Cache with Ajax block loading. #
+# Cm_Diehard: Full-Page Cache  #

 This module aims to make it easy to serve up cacheable HTML pages without falling back to fully-dynamic pages as soon as the visitor takes an individualized action like adding a product to their cart.
-It has several cache backend models to choose from which have different features like dynamic block replacement via Ajax or non-Ajax javascript.
+It has several cache backend models to choose from and supports dynamic block replacement via Ajax, ESI or non-Ajax Javascript.
 This hole-punching is only performed as-needed by using a cookie to keep track of which blocks (if any) need to be dynamic.
 The backends also differ in the way that cache invalidation is handled by using some interesting techniques; some of which allow for _real-time_ cache invalidation even with a caching reverse proxy!
 The rendering technique allows